Adult Gerontology Primary Care Nurse Practitioner

 Let us help you find your best track

-The Adult Gerontology Primary Care Nurse Practitioner MSN degree from Morningside College's Nylen School of Nursing consists of 46 total credit hours, including 22 credits from master's core classes and 24 AGNP specialty course credits.
+The Adult Gerontology Primary Care Nurse Practitioner MSN degree from Morningside University's Nylen School of Nursing consists of 46 total credit hours, including 22 credits from master's core classes and 24 AGNP specialty course credits.
 Students in this track will complete 600 clinical/practicum hours along with three on-site residencies.